-- (1) For 2018, the assessment of the fulfillment of the conditions and performance criteria, will be done by the Compensation Committee of our Supervisory Board in March/April, 2019 in order to determine the actual number of stock awards to be allocated for 2018. - (2) In accordance with the resolution adopted by our General Meeting of Shareholders, the maximum grant allowed in relation to the CEO stock award for each of 2014, 2015, 2016, 2017 and 2018 was 100,000 unvested stocks awards.
+(1) For 2019, the assessment of the fulfillment of the conditions and performance criteria, will be done by the Compensation Committee of our Supervisory Board in March/April, 2020 in order to determine the actual number of stock awards to be allocated for 2019.
+(2) In accordance with the resolution adopted by our General Meeting of Shareholders, the maximum grant allowed in relation to the CEO stock award for each of 2015, 2016, 2017, 2018 and 2019 was 100,000 unvested stocks awards.

-During 2018, our former President and Chief Executive Officer, Carlo Bozotti did not have any stock options, and did not purchase or sell any of our shares in his capacity as President and Chief Executive Officer, other than the sale of 340,000 vested stock awards shares.
-Since May 31, 2018, our current sole member of our Managing Board, President and Chief Executive Officer, Mr. Jean-Marc Chery, did not have any stock options, and did not purchase or sell any of our shares, other than the sale of 10,000 vested stock awards shares.
+During 2019, our sole member of our Managing Board, President and Chief Executive Officer, Mr. Chery, did not have any stock options, and did not purchase or sell any of our shares.

-For further information regarding stock options and other stock based compensation granted to members of our Supervisory Board, the Managing Board and our Senior Management, please refer to Note 15 to our Consolidated Financial Statements.
+For further information regarding stock options and other stock based compensation granted to members of our Supervisory Board, the Managing Board and our Senior Management, please refer to Note 17 to our Consolidated Financial Statements.